-How the County's plan coordinates with MCM #1: The County will provide public education and outreach opportunities listed in MCM 1 to reach our identified target audiences using the above-listed methods.
+Coordination with MCM #1: The County will provide public education and outreach opportunities listed in MCM 1 to reach our identified target audiences using the above-listed methods.

-How the County's plan coordinates with MCM #2: The County utilizes an online storm drainage problem reporting application, allowing citizens to report various stormwater concerns such as flooding and erosion.
+Coordination with MCM #2: The County utilizes an online storm drainage problem reporting application, allowing citizens to report various stormwater concerns such as flooding and erosion.
 The County also takes into consideration public comments made regarding County stormwater policies and the Stormwater Management Plan.

-How the County's plan coordinates with MCM #4: The County enforces Chapter 24 of the Boone County Zoning Regulations for construction site operators.
-The County provides education and Boone County/City of Columbia/MU Joint Stormwater Management Plan outreach to contractors, developers, design engineers, and staff regarding proper land disturbance techniques.
+Coordination with MCM #4: The County enforces Chapter 24 of the Boone County Zoning Regulations for construction site operators.
+The County provides education and outreach to contractors, developers, design engineers, and staff regarding proper land disturbance techniques.

-How the County's plan coordinates with MCM #5: The County implements and maintains the Boone County Stormwater Design Manual.
+Coordination with MCM #5: The County implements and maintains the Boone County Stormwater Design Manual.
 The County provides plan review processes to inform design professionals, business owners, and the public of Best Management Practices (BMPs) used to minimize stormwater impacts.
 The County also requires a Stormwater BMP Maintenance Agreement be recorded for all projects requiring permanent stormwater BMPs.

-How the County's plan coordinates with MCM #6: The County works with the Road & Bridge and Facilities Maintenance staff to provide training for recognizing, addressing, and preventing illicit discharges.
+Coordination with MCM #6: The County works with the Road & Bridge and Facilities Maintenance staff to provide training for recognizing, addressing, and preventing illicit discharges.

-MU's Department of Environmental Health and Safety (EHS) creates policies, programs, and guidance to assist the campus in complying with regulations.
+MU: MU's Department of Environmental Health and Safety (EHS) creates policies, programs, and guidance to assist the campus in complying with regulations.
 A number of overlapping mechanisms effectively monitor and control discharges on the MU campus, including the Stormwater Management Plan, Stormwater Pollution Prevention Plans for land disturbance sites, the Spill Prevention, Control, and Countermeasure Plans, and stormwater discharge NPDES permits.
 Construction and demolition projects receive the daily oversight of a MU Construction Project Manager or Construction Engineer, in addition to receiving MU building permit inspections.
 MU faculty, staff and students are provided training and have mechanisms to report discharges, including discharges to the stormwater system, to EHS.